HcKr-C47/Raptor-DDoS/SECURITY.md

 Dear community members,

 We would like to draw your attention to a critical matter regarding an open-source code vulnerability that could potentially lead to Distributed Denial of Service (DDoS) attacks.
-It has come to our attention that certain individuals have been exploiting this vulnerability for malicious purposes.
-We want to emphasize that we do not condone or authorize any form of attack, and the consequences of such actions lie solely with the individuals responsible.
+The consequences of such actions lie solely with the individuals responsible.

 Security Advice: Protecting Against Vulnerabilities